Neighborhoods of Alexandria, Virginia

-Alexandria, Virginia, an independent city in the Commonwealth of Virginia, is located along the western bank of the Potomac River.
+Alexandria, Virginia is an independent city in the Commonwealth of Virginia, located along the western bank of the Potomac River.
 The city of approximately 151,000 is about six miles (9.6 kilometers) south of downtown Washington, D.C.

-Several outlying neighborhoods and cities outside the limits of Alexandria, in neighboring Arlington and Fairfax Counties, are sometimes grouped as part of Alexandria as well, as some have Alexandria mailing addresses despite not being inside the city limits.
+Overview

+As of 2024, the City of Alexandria is divided for urban planning purposes into 19 "Small Area Plans" and 11 additional overlapping plans.
+These areas and their component neighborhoods include:

+Many areas outside the city have an Alexandria mailing address yet are a part of Fairfax County including: Hollin Hills, Franconia, Groveton, Hybla Valley, Huntington, Lincolnia, Belle Haven, Mount Vernon, Fort Hunt, Engleside, Burgundy Village, Waynewood, Wilton Woods, Rose Hill, Virginia Hills, Hayfield, and Kingstowne.
+Some refer to these areas as Lower Alexandria, South Alexandria, or Alexandria, Fairfax County.

 Old Town

 Located just minutes from Washington, D.C., Old Town is situated in the eastern and southeastern area of the city along the Potomac River.
 It was originally laid out in 1749, making it the oldest section of the City, and is a historic district.
-Old Town is chiefly known for its historic town houses, art galleries, antique shops, and restaurants as well as its unique cobblestone streets and red brick sidewalks.
+Old Town is chiefly known for its historic town houses, art galleries, antique shops, and restaurants as well as its unusual cobblestone streets and red brick sidewalks.

 Some of the historic landmarks in Old Town include General Robert E. Lee's boyhood home, the Lee-Fendall House, a replica of George Washington's townhouse, Gadsby's Tavern, the Stabler-Leadbeater Apothecary Shop, the Hollensbury Spite House, and the Torpedo Factory art studio complex.
 River cruise boats and street entertainers frequent the large plaza at the foot of King Street; the Mount Vernon Trail also passes through.
 Old Town is laid out on a grid plan of substantially square blocks.
 The opening of the Washington Metro King Street station in 1983 led to a spurt of new hotel and office building development in western Old Town, and gentrification of townhouse areas west of Washington Street which were previously an African-American community.

 Market Square in Old Town is believed to be one of the oldest continuously operating marketplaces in the United States (since 1753), and, during colonial times, was the site of a slave market.
 Today it contains a large fountain, extensive landscaping, and a farmers' market each Saturday morning.
 Alexandria City Hall, including the mayor's office, is adjacent to Market Square.

 A statue of a lone Confederate soldier that marked the spot at which Confederate States of America (CSA) units from Alexandria left to join the Confederate Army at the beginning of the American Civil War stood in the center of the intersection of Washington and Prince streets for 131 years until June 2, 2020.
 M. Casper Buberl cast the piece, entitled Appomattox, in 1889.
 The United Daughters of the Confederacy, which owns the statue, had the monument removed because vandals had recently damaged other segregation-era statues during nationwide demonstrations.